Animal Husbandry

 Top Cow Breeds - Sahiwal Cow

-The Sahiwal cow origins are from the Montgomery district in Punjab, Pakistan.
+Sahiwal cow is a popular breed of Zebu cattle, originating from the Sahiwal area in Montgomery district of Punjab, Pakistan.
+This cow breed is highly valued for its dairy qualities and adaptability to various climate conditions.
 It is also prevalent in various regions of India, particularly Punjab, Haryana, Delhi, Uttar Pradesh, Bihar, and Rajasthan.
 It is known by names such as Lola (loose skin), Montgomery, Multani, Lambi Bar, and Teli.
-They are reddish dun and pale red with white patches.
-They are the best desi Indian cows, and their average milk yield ranges between 1400 kg and 2500 kg in lactation.
-Sahiwal cows are famous for their high milk yield, adaptability to harsh climates, and disease resistance.
+Their coats are brownish red in colour, varying from Mahagony to greyish red, with well-developed udders and short horns.
+Sahiwal cows are well-known for their high milk yield, ability to adapt to hard climates, illness resistance, and docility.

 Red Sindhi Cow